Saturn-Chao-He/Jetson-Object-Detection/README.md

 # Jetson-Object-Detection
-Using Jetson-Inference to do car, person, bike and road sign detection
+Using Jetson-Inference to do cars, persons, bikes and road signs detection